chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/datetimes/datetime.md

 DateTime.IsLeapYear(year)

 .GetDateTimeFormats()
-.IsDaylightSavingsTime() // Boolean if this instance is within the daylight savings time range for the curretimezone.
+.IsDaylightSavingsTime() // Boolean if this instance is within the daylight savings time range for the current timezone.
 ```

 ## Converting